casualcore/casual/middleware/common/documentation/log.operation.md

 ## environment

-An arbitrary category model is used and can be activated with regular expression selection
+An arbitrary category model is used and can be activated with regular expression selection.

-casual has of today the following categories for internal logging:
+`casual` has, as of today, the following categories for internal logging:

 category             | description
 ---------------------|----------------------------------